per1234/EtherEventQueue/README.md

   - Type: boolean

+#### Configuration Parameters
+There are a couple of flags that can be set in the source files to enable extra features:
+- Debug - set `#define DEBUG true` in **EtherEventQueue.h** to get debug output in the serial monitor, this will slow down communication so only enable debug output when needed.
+- If you are using the Flash library then uncomment `//#include "Flash.h"` in **EtherEventQueue.cpp** and **EtherEventQueue.h**.

 #### Process
 An overview of the event queue process:
-- queue() - put event in the queue
+- queue() - Put event in the queue.
-  - non-keepalive events addressed to timed out nodes(other than self) are not queued
+  - Non-keepalive events addressed to timed out nodes(other than self) are not queued.
-  - events addressed to non-nodes are always queued unless non-node sending is disabled
+  - Events addressed to non-nodes are always queued unless non-node sending is disabled.
-- queueHandler() - send event from queue
+- queueHandler() - Send event from queue.
-  - newly queued events(haven't attempted to send yet) are sent first FIFO
+  - Newly queued events(haven't attempted to send yet) are sent first FIFO.
-  - if there are no newly queued events then the sent events in the queue that have not been acked yet are resent FIFO
+  - If there are no newly queued events then the sent events in the queue that have not been acked yet are resent FIFO.
-  - events other than keepalive to timed out nodes are discarded
+  - Events other than keepalive to timed out nodes are discarded.
-  - send event
+  - Send event.
-  - if the send is successful then remove events from the queue that have the resendFlag parameter == 0 or 1
+  - If the send is successful then remove events from the queue that have the resendFlag parameter == queueTypeOnce or queueTypeRepeat.
-  - if the send is not successful then remove events from the queue that have the resendFlag parameter == 0
+  - If the send is not successful then remove events from the queue that have the resendFlag parameter == queueTypeOnce.
-- availableEvent() - check for incoming events
+- availableEvent() - Check for incoming events.
-  - check the queue for internal events(addressed to self)
+  - Check the queue for internal events(addressed to self).
-  - check for external events(from network)
+  - Check for external events(from network).
-  - if the event is from a node then the device and node timestamps are updated
+  - If the event is from a node then the device and node timestamps are updated.
-  - if incoming event is an ack then remove the message the ack refers to from the queue
+  - If incoming event is an ack then remove the message the ack refers to from the queue.